 Does Sleep Deprivation Cause Tinnitus?

-This sound-emitting device could provide relief to people who have been unable to get rid of these tinnitus symptoms, but it’s important to realize that it only masks the symptoms and does not actually treat or cure the condition.
+This sound-emitting device could provide relief to people who have been unable to get rid of these tinnitus symptoms, but it’s important to realize that it only masks the symptoms and does not actually cure the condition.
 There may be an underlying cause of your tinnitus that needs to be addressed by a professional.

 - Exposure to loud noises